 IN retribution to the owner of the Stuart Arms Hotel deciding to go into the grocery business, Northern Territory legend, Lycurgus ‘Ly’ Underdown, decided to open Alice Spring’s second pub in 1933.

 Underdown had been operating a grocery store in Alice Springs since 1919 when the owner of the Stuart Arms, Joe Kilgariff also began selling groceries from his pub.

-On the 25th anniversary of the opening of the Alice Springs Hotel in 1954, Ly Underwood recalled: “If it was okay for Joe Kilgariff to sell groceries it was okay for us to sell beer”.
+On the 25th anniversary of the opening of the Alice Springs Hotel in 1954, ‘Uncle Ly Underwood’, as he was known, recalled: “If it was okay for Joe Kilgariff to sell groceries it was okay for us to sell beer”.
 He talked about the history of his landmark pub in an interview with the Centralian Advocate on Friday, September 3, 1954: